Oral & Maxillofacial Radiology

 30-month certificate program

-The University of Florida College of Dentistry Oral & Maxillofacial Radiology graduate program received initial accreditation by the Commission on Dental Accreditation of the American Dental Association in February 2013.
+The University of Florida College of Dentistry Oral & Maxillofacial Radiology Advanced Education program received initial accreditation by the Commission on Dental Accreditation of the American Dental Association in February 2013.

 The UF graduate OMFR program consists of two and a half years of academic course work, clinical training and research experience, starting July 1st.
-It leads to a Certificate in OMFR and eligibility to challenge the American Board of Oral and Maxillofacial Radiology.
+Successful completion of the OMFR program confers eligibility to challenge the American Board of Oral and Maxillofacial Radiology examination.
 This program is designed to educate dentists to become leaders in Radiology and is committed to developing the following qualities in the students: ethics, integrity, scholarship, open-mindedness, sound judgment, the ability to communicate, and to relate to patients.
 Up to four residents will be accepted each year.
 Eligible applicants must hold a DDS or DMD degree from an accredited dental college in the US or its equivalent from foreign institutions.